rolandjansky/athena/Generators/Rivet_i/README.md

 rivet.Analyses += [ 'ATLAS_2019_I1724098:MODE=TW' ]
 ```

-The cross-section is deliberately set to 1.0 as the `yodamerge` script makes it very straightforward
+The cross-section is deliberately set to 1.0 as the merging scripts makes it very straightforward
 to scale the output files to some cross-section later on.
 Rivet3 will produce one histogram per variation weight in the EVNT file.
 If you only care about the nominal
 you can suppress the extra histograms in the output file by setting the `SkipWeights` flag to `True`.